ckeditor/ckeditor4-docs/docs/guide/widget_sdk/tutorial_2/README.md

 ## Simple Box Widget Demo

-See the [working "SimpleBox (Creating a Custom Widget)" sample](https://sdk.ckeditor.com/samples/simplebox.html) that shows the final version of the Simple Box widget integrated with an editor instance.
+See the {@linksdk simplebox working "SimpleBox (Creating a Custom Widget)" sample} that shows the final version of the Simple Box widget integrated with an editor instance.